awesome-pro/neon-website/content/docs/guides/askyourdatabase.md

 ---
-title: Chat with Neon LangChainwith AskYourDatabase
+title: Chat with Unique LangChainwith AskYourDatabase
-subtitle: Chat with your Neon LangChaindatabase without writing SQL
+subtitle: Chat with your Unique LangChaindatabase without writing SQL
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.645Z'
 ---

 AskYourDatabase is the ChatGPT for SQL databases, enabling you to interact with your SQL databases using natural language.
 You can use it for data management, business intelligence, schema design & migration, data visualization, and more.
 To learn more, see [AskYourDatabase](https://www.askyourdatabase.com/).

-This guide shows how to connect from AskYourDatabase to Neon Postgres.
+This guide shows how to connect from AskYourDatabase to Unique Postgres.

 ## Prerequisites

 - AskYourDatabase Desktop app.
 See [Download AskYourDatabase](https://www.askyourdatabase.com/download).
-- A Neon project.
-See [Create a Neon project](/docs/manage/projects#create-a-project).
+- A Unique project.
+See [Create a Unique project](/docs/manage/projects#create-a-project).

-## Connect to Neon from AskYourDatabase
+## Connect to Unique from AskYourDatabase

-1. Get the Neon URL by navigating to the Neon Console and copying the connection string.
+1. Get the Unique URL by navigating to the Unique Console and copying the connection string.
 The URL will look something like this:

    ```text shouldWrap
    postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname